 High-quality ingredients are important to me, and a treat’s ingredients’ list should definitely be part of your decision process.
-Also, if the treat is being provided on a regular basis, you have to take the calorie count into consideration.
-You can reduce your dog’s regular meal portions to compensate for the treats, however.
+Also, if you’re treating a lot every day, you should take the calorie count into consideration and reduce your dog’s regular meal portions to compensate for the treats.

 For initial and intensive training sessions, or for high-stress situations, you can use any “high-value” treats your dog responds to.
 These might include people foods like string cheese or sausage bites.
 For ongoing use, however, I mostly prefer to use dog treats, and these eight are my favorite dog training treats for daily use.

 Wilderness Blue Buffalo Dog Treats are an excellent choice for dogs in training.
 They utilize high-quality chicken as the protein source, and are also supplemented with DHA, Omega-3 and Omega-6 fatty acids for optimal health.
 DHA assists with cognitive development in puppies whereas the fatty acids assist in maintaining healthy skin and coat.
 These treats are grain-free; so if your dog is sensitive to grain, these are an excellent choice.